40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

 In above example, we can know that

++ In `<w:sdt xmlns:w="http://schemas.openxmlformats.org/wordprocessingml/2006/main">`, it acts a container for SDT, but it uses Office 2006.
++ In `<w:sdtPr>`, it defines the properties of the SDT.
++ In `<w:docPartObj>`, it indicates that the SDT is related to a document part (building block).
++ In `<w:docPartGallery w:val="Table of Contents"/>`, it specifies that the building block gallery associated with this content control</br>should display items related to TOC.</br>This allows users to choose from different styles for TOC.
++ In `<w:docPartUnique/>`, it ensures that there is exactly one document part in the SDT.
+The reason why we do so is that we always want to exactly one TOC in a document.
++ In `<w:sdtEndPr>`, it defines properties for the end of the SDT.
++ In `<w:sdtContent>`, it contain the markup for a dynamically generated TOC.
++

 #### about `m` namespace
 ##### elements in `m` namespace
 | element in xml tag | stands for (represented as tag in native xml or native html5)  | meaning | description | notes | notice |